Meet The Team

-In 2011, Judith returned to her birthplace of Ontario, where she poured her years of experience and expertise into building Bronte Creek Equestrian Sport Ltd, has become one of finest equestrian event facilities in Southern Ontario.
-In addition to having created outstanding training and boarding programs, Judith is committed to offering competitive opportunities for a wide array of horse and rider combinations.
-To that end, Sunday, July 18th, 2021 and Sunday, September 5th, 2021 marks the 6th annual Bronte Creek Horse Trials.
+In 2011, Judith returned to her birthplace of Ontario, where she poured her years of experience and expertise into building Bronte Creek Equestrian Sport Ltd, which has become one of the finest equestrian event facilities in Southern Ontario.
+In addition to having created outstanding training and boarding programs, Judith is committed to offering competitive opportunities for a wide array of horse & rider combinations.
+To that end, Sunday, July 17th, 2022 and Sunday, August 28th, 2022 marks the 7th annual Bronte Creek Horse Trials.
 As expected, this year's competition has already dramatically increased in scope and sophistication from the extremely successful Horse Trials last year.
 All spectators and competitors can look forward to fabulous food, quality vendors and great entertainment at every Bronte Creek Activity.

 Judith and her dedicated and knowledgeable team are truly excited about the momentum underway at Bronte Creek and about the ever-expanding successes that they are helping horse and rider combinations of all ages and abilities to achieve.